nipy/nipy/doc/users/coordinate_map.rst

 ..
 Note::

-   The answer is the same as abover (except for the added 1)
+   The answer is the same as above (except for the added 1)